-Coming out April 26, in time for the 50th anniversary of TItle IX!
+Just out—in time for the 50th anniversary of Title IX!

-Based on the author's true story: Louisa loves to play basketball, but in 1974, her Portland, Oregon high school only offers a team for boys.
-An encounter with feminist Gloria Steinem teaches her about Title IX—the law that bans discrimination based on gender—so she asks her principal to start a girls team.
-Little does she know that she'll soon be viciously targeted by male coaches at her school, lied to by the school board, and fall in love—a couple of times—as she fights for a fair chance to be an athlete.
+Based on the author's true story: It is 1974 and Louisa loves to play basketball, but her high school in Portland, Oregon, only offers a team for boys.
+After an encounter with feminist Gloria Steinem teaches Louisa about Title IX—the new law that bans discrimination based on gender—she asks her principal to start a girls' basketball team.
+Little does she know that she'll soon be viciously targeted by male coaches at her school and lied to by the school board, all while falling in love—a couple of times—as she fights for a fair chance to be an athlete.
 No Stopping Us Now is a story about finding one's own voice through the joys of sports, love, and the power of sisterhood.
-Based on the author's true story, it is a compelling examination of the courage it takes to stand up for what's right.
+Based on the author's own experiences, it is a compelling examination of the courage it takes to stand up for what's right.

 "From Shirley Chisholm and Gloria Steinem, to macrame and hip-huggers, we are solidly in 1974.
-Yet there's something absolutely contempoary in the way Bledsoe captures the perils, the highs, and the awkward, nonverbal jostling of high school social life.
-No Stopping Us Now takes a historic moment for women's sports and replays it in all its sweaty, visceral glory." — Alison Bechdel, author of Fun Home and The Secret to Superhuman Strength
+Yet there's something absolutely contemporary in the way Bledsoe captures the perils, the highs, and the awkward, nonverbal jostling of high school social life.
+No Stopping Us Now takes a historic moment for women's sports and replays it in all its sweaty, visceral glory." —Alison Bechdel, Fun Home and The Secret to Superhuman Strength

 "It's tempting to say that No Stopping Us Now transports us back to the intense battles teen girls faced in the early years of TItle IX, except that similar battles rage on today.
-This timeless story is a must-read for adolescents trying to find themselves and their powerful voices." — Sherry Boschert, author of 37 Words: Title IX and FIfty Years of FIghting Sex Discrimination
+This timeless story is a must-read for adolescents trying to find themselves and their powerful voices." —Sherry Boschert, 37 Words: Title IX and Fifty Years of Fighting Sex Discrimination

-"You'll be rooting for Louisa as she speaks truth to power and stands up to opponents on and off the court." — Sue Macy, author of Break Through: How Female Athletes Shattered Stereotypes in the Roaring Twenties
+"You'll be rooting for Louisa as she speaks truth to power and stands up to opponents on and off the court." —Sue Macy, Break Through: How Female Athletes Shattered Stereotypes in the Roaring Twenties

-Long-listed for American Library Association's Notable Books 2020
+Long-listed for the American Library Association's Notable Books 2020